seantauber/seantauber/README.md

 - [NirDiamant/agents-towards-production](https://github.com/NirDiamant/agents-towards-production) - This repository delivers end-to-end, code-first tutorials covering every layer of production-grade GenAI agents, guiding you from spark to scale with proven patterns and reusable blueprints for real-world launches.
 - [GoogleCloudPlatform/agent-starter-pack](https://github.com/GoogleCloudPlatform/agent-starter-pack) - Ship AI Agents to Google Cloud in minutes, not months.
 Production-ready templates with built-in CI/CD, evaluation, and observability.
 - [ByteDance-Seed/m3-agent](https://github.com/ByteDance-Seed/m3-agent)
-- [VoltAgent/awesome-agent-skills](https://github.com/VoltAgent/awesome-agent-skills) - Claude Code Skills and 200+ agent skills from official dev teams and the community, compatible with Codex, Antigravity, Gemini CLI, Cursor and others.
+- [VoltAgent/awesome-agent-skills](https://github.com/VoltAgent/awesome-agent-skills) - Claude Code Skills and 300+ agent skills from official dev teams and the community, compatible with Codex, Antigravity, Gemini CLI, Cursor and others.
 - [gavrielc/nanoclaw](https://github.com/gavrielc/nanoclaw) - A lightweight alternative to Clawdbot / OpenClaw that runs in Apple containers for security.
 Connects to WhatsApp, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK.
+- [contains-studio/agents](https://github.com/contains-studio/agents) - Sharing current agents in use.

 ## Developer Tools